gramineproject/gramine/Documentation/devel/encfiles.rst

 1. The plaintext header, occupying bytes 0-57.
-The header contains a magic string, a major version of the encrypted-files protocol, a minor version, a nonce for KDF (Key Derivation Function, explained later) and a MAC (cryptographic hash over the encrypted header).
+The header contains a magic string, a major version of the encrypted-files protocol, a minor version, a nonce for KDF (Key Derivation Function, explained in the next section) and a MAC (cryptographic hash over the encrypted header).
 2. The encrypted header, occupying bytes 58-3941.
 This header has two parts: the encrypted metadata fields and the first 3KB of actual file contents.
 The metadata fields contain a file path (to prevent rename attacks), the file